lsst/rtn-045/index.rst

 Anyone is welcome to create a tutorial and then work with the Rubin Community Science team (CST) to have it ingested and made available alongside the rest of the tutorials.
-CST members will help with the review process and GitHub workflows.
+CST members will help with the review process and GitHub workflow.
 Contact any co-author of this document to get started.